DVR - Youth and Transition Services

 For more information about the way VR works and the services is can provide, see:

-- Safeteen is a Maine Department of Labor program “designed to help Maine employers and teen workers understand the responsibilities and requirements of workplace safety.”
-Free kits and information are available.
+- Maine Laws Governing the Employment of Minors will help Maine employers and teen workers understand the responsibilities and requirements of workplace safety.